txjmp/mog/README.md

 **Inspired By MGO Driver**

-Status - Passing all tests in mog_test.go.
+Status - Passing all tests in mog_test.go and examples_test.go

 ## Install & Use
 ```